 Most, if not all, of our patients will undergo investigative blood work to potentially uncover factors involved in their pain.
-This especially true for Menstrual Related Migraines, and situations where a hormonal or infectious process is suspected.
+This especially true for hormone headaches, and situations where a hormonal or infectious process is suspected.
 The results of your blood work will help shed light on what is happening inside, and what can be done to make it better.

 Our approach is 2-fold:

 #1 - Address any internal issues that are contributing to pain.
 This would include addressing the hormonal system, immune system, and any other aspects of your physiology that can perpetuate pain.
 We typically use some very specific supplements that last about 2-4 months.